Matt Carson (author): Biography

 Born in Warrenton, Virginia, Matt Carson is a graduate of Fauquier High School and holds a degree in political science and history from West Virginia University.
 As a student, he was the founder of the SRA (Student Rights Administration) in 1997, a group that gained national media attention by battling the then president of the University, David Hardesty, for his "dry fraternity" initiatives and for attempting to cut back on student tailgating at football games by instituting a "no keg" ruling.
 Carson was arrested by Morgantown police for some of his on-campus antics.

-Carson was also a writer for The Daily Athenaeum at the time, the WVU student newspaper, and gained attention for his often hilarious pro-party rants and for citing his determination at restoring WVU as the "number one party school in the nation" as ranked by Playboy Magazine.
+Carson was also a writer for The Daily Athenaeum at the time, the WVU student newspaper, and gained attention for his often hilarious pro-party rants and for citing his determination at restoring WVU as the "number one party school in the nation" as ranked by Playboy.

 After graduating, he worked at Oasis Winery with owner Tareq Salahi in an effort to learn the wine business.
 Carson was originally slated to write the Salahi story involving the winery family feud, the Virginia polo murder, and the rise of the Virginia wine business to be titled Wine, War, & Roses.
 The Real Housewives of Washington, D.C. filmed a book meeting at Carson's Virginia home with the Salahis one week prior to the alleged White House Gatecrashing incident.
 Soon after the White House incident Carson walked away from the project.

-After Oasis, he founded SiteWhirks Inc., a multiple-awarded Web development company in Warrenton and co-founded Bigteams.
-He has a wife and 3-year-old daughter.
+After Oasis he co-founded Bigteams.
+He currently serves on the board of the Middleburg Film Festival and as CEO of Britches Great Outdoors.

 Carson was also featured in the infamous The Men of Rappahannock County partially nude calendar that gained national attention as a fundraiser for a local high school track field.
 He appeared in the calendar along with Ben L. Jones, aka, Cooter from the Dukes of Hazzard television show.

 On A Hill They Call Capital

-The second literary work of Matt Carson, On A Hill They Call Capital: A Revolution Is Coming, published on July 4, 2007, is the story of 8 Virginians in their late twenties who mount a revolution against the U.S. Federal Government out of frustration with the Patriot Act.
+The second literary work of Matt Carson, On A Hill They Call Capital: A Revolution Is Coming, published on July 4, 2007, is a satirical story of 8 Virginians in their late twenties who mount a revolution against the U.S. Federal Government out of frustration with the Patriot Act.
 These 8 Virginians call themselves the Grandsons of Liberty after the Sons of Liberty.

 The book has received praise from such sources as The Washington Post journalist Joel Garreau and Julie Failla Earhart of Armchair Interviews.

-The cast of characters and unique literary style blur the lines between fiction and non-fiction created a recurring discussion theme among critics and readers about whether the book is purely a work of fiction or a warning of a pending revolution.
-The book has been featured on Military Times' website for supposedly containing hidden codes and foreshadowing specific real events.